Dr Maria Ridda

 School of English

-My main research areas are postcolonial theory and Indian diasporic writing with a focus on the global city.
-Joining South Asian with Mediterranean studies, my current research compares representations of ‘underworld’ Mumbai and Naples in a variety of literary texts, films and documentaries.
+My areas of expertise are postcolonial theory, South Asian writing, and Mediterranean studies.
+My current research compares representations of ‘underworld’ Mumbai and Naples, and investigates the relationship between criminality and conditions of subalternity across the Global South.
 I also have broader teaching and research interests in contemporary and twentieth-century English, Italian, French and American literature.
-I have experience of teaching modernism, cross-comparative and postcolonial literature, and critical theory.

 Drawing on contemporary South Asian diasporic texts, my first monograph, Imagining Bombay, London, New York and Beyond (Peter Lang, 2015) explores how urban representations of the three cities are shaped by colonialism, postcolonialism and globalisation.
 It offers an alternative approach to familiar journeys between India and Britain, theoretically informed by an innovative use of Bakhtin’s chronotope model.
 In addition, I have published articles and essays on South Asian American diasporic literature, Post-liberalisation Indian writing and Bollywood cinema.